appdefensealliance/ASA-WG/MASA/VPN Extension/MASA_VPN_Extension_Test_Guide.md

 ---

+# Table of Contents
+To be updated
+---

-## 3. Step-by-Step Testing Procedures: Specialized VPN Controls
+## 1. Step-by-Step Testing Procedures: Specialized VPN Controls

-### 3.1 Verified Only Acceptable Protocols Are Used (PC104-VPN)
+### 1.1 Verified Only Acceptable Protocols Are Used (PC104-VPN)

 _AL1_ (Build & Source Audit)
 1.  **Android:** Audit `build.gradle.kts` and dependency resolution logs to verify that only approved tunnel wrappers (e.g., `wireguard-android`, official OpenVPN 3 libraries) or platform `VpnManager` profiles are imported.